What Are New York City Tenant Rights?

 The New York City Human Rights Law prohibits a person(s) renting out a home from discriminating against renters based on race, religion, age, gender, gender identity, sexual orientation, and income type, such as rental assistance like Section 8.

-This law also states that those renters with disabilities are qualified for accommodations that ease of access into their homes.
+This law also states that renters with disabilities are qualified for accommodations that ease access to their homes.

 What is the Fair Housing Act?

-The Fair Housing Act, also known as the Civil Rights Act of 1968 is a law that was enacted to stop the discriminatory practices that prevent the sale, rental and financing dwellings, like loan approval, based on color, race, national origin, sex, and religion.
+The Fair Housing Act, also known as the Civil Rights Act of 1968, is a law that was enacted to stop the discriminatory practices that prevent the sale, rental, and financing of dwellings, like loan approval, based on color, race, national origin, sex, and religion.

 The National Fair Housing Alliance reports that in 2016, there were 28,000 reported cases of house discrimination nationwide.